Siberian musk deer: Maturity and mating

 It takes approximately a year for the Siberian musk deer to reach maturity, with an average deer living 10–14 years.

 During breeding season, male deer will grow tusks instead of antlers.
 These tusks are used to compete with other males and attract females.
 Tusks that are longer and stronger create a more intimidating stance and become more attractive to females as the offspring of that male are likely to become healthier.

 Once the male and the female deer have procreated, the females will become pregnant for over 6 months.
 Females can give birth to 1–3 offspring, usually between the months of May through June.

 Behaviors

-Musk will mark their territory, warning trespassing deer not to cross the boundary.
+Musk deer will mark their territory, warning trespassing deer not to cross the boundary.
 When marking their territories, musk deer gather fallen branches, tree trunks, as well as plant stems, and place them in a circle.
 While placing the various branches around the circle, the deer will often do an olfactory examination and turn the back of its body towards the marked territories.
 Another way the Siberian musk deer will mark its territory is by defecating in already marked territories or unclaimed territories.